-Our free, impartial and confidential support services are based in the Centre for Student Life, opening this academic year.
+Our free, impartial and confidential support services are based in the Centre for Student Life.
 Whether students are looking for advice on money and budgeting, health and wellbeing support, or information about careers and employability, our Student Life teams are on hand to help.

 With our 24-hour online services and extended opening hours, students can access the help they need, whenever they need it.

 First year students will also have access to a student mentor from their academic school to help them with both academic and non-academic concerns.
 Mentors can give tips on using our various IT platforms, time management, using the libraries and useful life hacks on where to shop, eat and relax.

 You may be used to receiving academic information about the student you’re supporting, but as we welcome our new students to us as adults, we are unable to share any of their personal information without their consent.